dotnet/machinelearning/docs/api-reference/io-columns-multiclass-classification.md

 ### Input and Output Columns
-The input label column data must be key typed.
+The input label column data must be [key-typed](xref:Microsoft.ML.Data.KeyDataViewType) and the feature column must be a known-sized vector of <xref:System.Single>.

 This trainer outputs the following columns:

 | Output Column Name | Column Type | Description|
 | -- | -- | -- |